 US and International Anti-Corruption Law

-The U.S. and International Anti-Corruption Law intensive five-day program is taught by prominent experts, including present and former U.S. and foreign government prosecutors, investigators for international organizations, law firm practitioners, and corporate counsel.
+The U.S. and International Anti-Corruption Law Program from June 16-20, 2014, will offer an intensive, practical five-day program taught by prominent experts, including present and former U.S. and foreign government prosecutors, investigators for international organizations, law firm practitioners, and corporate counsel.

-A special track on the United Nations Convention against Corruption, now in force in over 160 countries, analyzes its provisions and their implementation, participation in the peer review mechanism and the impact on transnational law enforcement and legal assistance.
-Designed for government officials developing their countries’ anti-corruption systems, this course is also appropriate for practicing attorneys providing guidance on compliance and for academics, private sector and non-profits seeking to participate in the peer review process.
+A special track on the United Nations Convention against Corruption, now in force in over 170 countries, analyzes its provisions and their implementation, participation in the peer review mechanism, asset recovery and the impact of transnational law enforcement and enhanced legal assistance.

-Classes and site visits in Washington, D.C. bring participants in contact with practitioners from the U.S. Government, international organizations, the private sector, and civil society.
-Luncheons and networking activities provide participants with the opportunity to exchange information and interact with their peers and expert instructors.
+Classes and site visits in Washington, D.C. introduce participants to practitioners from the U.S. Government, international organizations, the private sector and civil society.
+Luncheons and networking activities provide opportunities to exchange information and interact with peers and expert instructors.

-The intensive five-day program with classes in the morning, afternoon, and evening is designed to accommodate busy schedules.
-Courses are also open to L.L.M. and upper level JD students.
+Classes during the intensive five-day program meet in the morning, afternoon, and evening to accommodate busy schedules.
 Participants will be eligible for academic credit or a Certificate upon completion of the program.
 CLE credit is still to be confirmed.
+Courses are also open to L.L.M. and upper level JD students.

 Please email email@example.com with any questions.